 Read More: Best Road Trips in California

-Since there are multiple stops throughout this road trip, you need to know exactly what you will cover in this adventurous ride.
+Since there are multiple stops throughout this road trip, you must know exactly what you will cover in this adventurous ride.
 Let’s take a closer look at the essential stops!

 1. Alice Springs to Glen Helen

 The city of Alice Springs is considered the heart of the Red Centre.
-It’s easy to reach Alice Springs via connecting flight from Darwin, or Brisbane (or most of Australia’s big cities for that matter).
+It’s easy to reach Alice Springs via a connecting flight from Darwin or Brisbane (or most of Australia’s big cities).
 There are plenty of car rental agencies in Alice Springs; many provide self-guided outback tours.

 Give yourself a little time to explore the town before you leave.
 It’s well-known in Australia as a center for indigenous art and a great place to learn about the original Australians before entering their sacred spaces.